 Gaze.
-Table 3 summarizes the distribution of gazes during the entire meeting.
+Table 2 summarizes the distribution of gazes during the entire meeting.
 Again, as in pointing, E's dominant status is registered by an asymmetry, but now with reverse polarity: he is the most frequent gaze target but the least frequent gaze source.
-C, the sole female present, is the least frequent gaze target but the most frequent gaze source-a pattern also seen in a NIST interaction analyzed previously (unpublished data; NIST is the National Institute for Science and Technology) again involving a female participant, although not the sole female in that case, but again seemingly the marginal participant in the group.
+C, the sole female present, is unchivalrously the least frequent gaze target but the most frequent gaze source-a pattern also seen in a NIST interaction analyzed previously (unpublished data) again involving a female participant, although not the sole female in this case, but again seemingly the marginal participant in the group.